stephhm/Module-1/README.md

 WHEN I view the heading attributes
 THEN they fall in sequential order
 WHEN I view the title element
-THEN I find a concise, descriptive title
+THEN I find a concise, descriptive title# Mini-Project-2